 Before joining Sage, Giulia was a housing planner with the Puget Sound Regional Council and policy associate with T.R.U.S.T.
 South LA, a community driven land trust working to build community control over land to ensure affordable, healthy housing opportunities and related community-serving uses.

 Giulia has a Masters in Urban and Regional Planning from UCLA.
 She loves building community through food and around Seattle.

-Kristen is the Development & Finance Manager at Puget Sound Sage.
-She is responsible for building Sage’s individual donor base, leading and support on all fundraising events, creating donor communications, as well as providing research and database support.
-In addition, she leads Sage’s financial management systems and processes.
+Kristen is the Development Manager at Puget Sound Sage.
+She is responsible for building Sage’s individual donor base, events coordination, donor communications, research, and database management.

 Originally from the East Coast, Kristen first became engaged with Puget Sage Sage as a Communication & Outreach Coordinator during a yearlong fellowship with Jesuit Volunteer Corps Northwest.
 Prior to working at Sage, Kristen worked as the Communications Coordinator for Wentronix, as well as a featured writer and program & research intern with the SISGI Group, a consulting and non-profit organization.

 Kristen holds a Bachelor’s degree in Communication from Villanova University, with minors in Sociology and Psychology.